-The full newsletter sign-up form is at http://voluntarynews.org/lists/, but on this page there is further information and direct links to the different type of subscription.
-Or just use the simple sign-up to the right (below on smaller screens).
+The full newsletter sign-up form is at http://voluntarynews.org/lists/, while this page gives further information and direct links to the different types of subscription.
+Or just use the simple sign-up in the sidebar to the right (below on smaller screens).

 About the Newsletter

-VoluntaryNews, part of VolResource, has a connected weekly email newsletter giving current news and information with a practical focus to help you:
+VoluntaryNews, part of VolResource, has a connected weekly email newsletter rounding up current news and information with a practical focus, to help you:

 - keep on top of relevant regulations, admin matters;

 - be up-to-date with news around management issues, sector developments, government initiatives and other relevant items;

 - find useful new and updated resources on the web;

 - put events in your diary or apply for selected vacancies;

 - whether you are involved with a small, medium or large organisation.